|

 for fixed use (lingual arch, palatal bar, quad helix ...) could be

-adapted for this, to make their use more human.
+adapted for this, to make their use friendlier.

 |